Supercalifragilisticexpialidocious: Story context

 The song occurs in the chalk-drawing outing animated sequence, just after Mary Poppins wins a horse race.
 Flush with her victory, she is immediately surrounded by reporters who pepper her with questions and suggest that she is at a loss for words.
-Mary disagrees, saying that at least one word is appropriate for the situation, and begins the song.
+Mary disagrees, saying that at least one word is appropriate for the situation, and begins the song with this very word.

 Word meaning and general origin

 The word is a compound word, and said by Richard Lederer in his book Crazy English to be made up of these words: super- "above", cali- "beauty", fragilistic- "delicate", expiali- "to atone", and -docious "educable", with all of these parts combined meaning "Atoning for being educable through delicate beauty."

-The Oxford English Dictionary first records the word (with a spelling of "supercaliflawjalisticeexpialadoshus") in the column titled "A-muse-ings" by Helen Herman in the Syracuse University Daily Orange, dated March 10, 1931.
+The Oxford English Dictionary first records the word (with a spelling of "supercaliflawjalisticexpialadoshus") in the column titled "A-muse-ings" by Helen Herman in the Syracuse University Daily Orange, dated March 10, 1931.
 In the column, Herman states that the word "implies all that is grand, great, glorious, splendid, superb, wonderful".

-The word was popularized in the 1964 film Mary Poppins, in which it is used as the title of a song and defined as "something to say when you have nothing to say".
+The word was popularized in the 1964 film Mary Poppins, in which it is used as the title of a song and defined as "something to say when you don't know what to say".

 The Sherman Brothers, who wrote the Mary Poppins song, have given several conflicting explanations for the word's origin, in one instance claiming to have coined it themselves, based on their memories of having created double-talk words as children.
 In another instance, they wrote: